ni/FINALE/README.md

 # FINALE

-FINALE is a lightweight WebApp to view G Code.
+FINALE is a lightweight WebApp to view G code.
 FINALE stands for FINALE Is Not A LabVIEW Editor.

 This solves many use cases like:
   - Code sharing: Sharing code with a person with no LV license necessitates printing/taking screenshot.